 If the illegal material is published on a foreign server, the local authorities are still informed.
-In addition, the Stopline forwards the information to foreign partner-hotlines, which commence their own procedures and contact the authorities in their countries - provided that this country actually has a partner hotline within the international network of INHOPE.
+In addition, the Stopline forwards the information to foreign partner-hotlines (see section 5.2), which commence their own procedures and contact the authorities in their countries - provided that this country actually has a partner hotline within the international network of INHOPE.